ekamperi/ekamperi.github.io/_posts/2020-11-27-have-you-ever-heard-of-covid.md

 This reflects the fact that initially, the disease has a low prevalence in the general population and that most people have relatively few acquaintances.
 Some have an intermediate number and just a tiny fraction many.
 For people to have heard of some of their friends being ill during the first stage of the pandemic, either the disease should have had a very high prevalence from day 1, or the social network should have been exceptionally densely connected (basically everyone being friends with anyone).

+In the following plot you can see various social network topologies that I tried:

 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/heard_of_covid2.png" alt="Covid-19 transmission in a social network">
 </p>

+And here you can see the transmission of the virus in a sample network:
 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/heard_of_covid3.png" alt="Social networks with various topologies">
 </p>